n8n idempotency failures – prevent duplicate executions on retry

 Custom REST Idempotency-Key (or custom) Headers → Idempotency-Key

-Add the header in an HTTP Request node:
+Add the header inside the HTTP Request node configuration:

 {